 At this point, you should be ready to begin applying for sales jobs.
 Update your resume and include any relevant skills and experience.
 Remember to mention any entrepreneurial experience and metrics related to previous sales positions.
 After updating your resume, post it on LinkedIn and other job search websites.

-9. Assess Your Qualifications for Different Types of Sales Jobs
+9. Assess Your Qualifications for Different Types of Software Sales Jobs

 Most sales departments have a variety of job titles.
 Based on your experience and educational background, you may only qualify for certain positions.
 When you first start in sales, you may need to focus on openings for sales representatives (sales reps).
 Sales reps are often responsible for cold calling potential clients and qualifying sales leads.